1966 FIFA World Cup: Tournament summary

-The opening match took place on Monday, 11 July, which made it the second World Cup after 1930 to not begin on May or June.
+The opening match took place on Monday, 11 July, which made it the second World Cup after 1930 not to begin in May or June.
 Before the tournament began, eventual winners England were 9/2 second favourites with bookmakers behind Brazil (9/4), while beaten finalists West Germany were 25/1 outsiders.
 The final took place on Saturday, 30 July 1966, the 36th anniversary of the first final.
 Until 2022, this was the latest date that any tournament had concluded.
-The reason for the unusually late scheduling of the tournament appears to lie with the outside broadcast commitments of the BBC, which also had commitments to cover Wimbledon (which ran between 20 June and 2 July) and the Open Golf Championship (6 to 9 July).
+The reason for the unusually late scheduling of the tournament appears to lie with the outside broadcast commitments of the BBC, which also had to cover the Wimbledon tennis tournament (which ran between 20 June and 2 July) and the Open Golf Championship (6 to 9 July).